LeahDaniel/LeahDaniel/README.md

 Hi!
 I’m Leah.
-I'm an apprentice at Nashville Software School, an amateur baker, a gamer, a sometimes-writer, and a lover of learning.
+I'm an apprentice at Nashville Software School, graduating at the end of March 2022.

 I'm currently working on: Python, Django REST framework, React, and algorithmic thinking in Javascript.